MLHale/nebraska-gencyber/teachers/firewall/README.md

 - [ ] Network layer and above

 Discussion:
 The headers on ethernet frames at the Data link layer and below are not useful for routing across networks.
-Firewalls rules are authored using routing information starting at the Network (also called the IP layer in the TCP/IP implemenation) layer and above, all the way to the application layer.
-As a result IP layer firewalls are the simplest and most widely used.
+Firewalls rules are authored using routing information starting at the Network (also called the IP layer in the TCP/IP implementation) layer and above, all the way to the application layer.
+As a result, IP layer firewalls are the simplest and most widely used.

 [Top](#table-of-contents)